asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Social Pressure to Stay Focused

 Pair programming also reduces distractions within the team.
-When developers work by themselves it is easy to get themselves distracted.
+When developers work by themselves it is easy to get distracted.
 Whether it's surfing the web, investigating a different issue, or getting caught up in a water cooler conversation.
 All of these situations require the developer to get back into flow to continue making progress on their problem.

 When pair programming there is a positive pressure not to get distracted and stay focused.
 Developers who pair program tend to stay in flow longer than those who don't.[^1]

 ## Results in Higher Quality Code

-For all the reasons listed in this article, I've found the quality of code on teams who pair significantly higher than on teams who do not.
+As a result of these benefits I've found the quality of code on teams who pair significantly higher than on teams who do not.

 ## What about Mobbing?

 You may have heard of [mob programming](https://en.wikipedia.org/wiki/Mob_programming) and wonder how it compares to pair programming.
 Mob programming is built on a lot of the principles of XP and pair programming.
 It is another fantastic collaborative practice for teams.
-The benefits I describe in this article  will be achieved with Mob Programming as well.
+The benefits I describe in this article can be achieved with mob programming as well.

-I have heard of some teams using Mob Programming as a step towards Pair Programming and eventually settling on using both practices.
+I have heard about some teams using mob programming as a step towards adopting pair programming and eventually settling on using both practices.

 ## Conclusion

 <img src="/img/pairing-books.png" class="img-responsive" alt="Pair Programming Books"  />

-I have been lucky to witness every one of these benefits first hand on several teams I've worked on and coached.
+I have been lucky to witness every one of these benefits on several teams I've worked on and coached.
 But I am certainly not the first to recognize them.
 I highly recommend these three books that discuss pair programming (among other valuable team practices).
-They are Rich Sheridan's _Joy, Inc._, James Shore's _The Art of Agile Development_, and David Bernstein's _Beyond Legacy Code_.
+They are [David Bernstein](https://tobeagile.com/)'s _Beyond Legacy Code_, [Richard Sheridan](https://twitter.com/menloprez)'s _Joy, Inc._, and [James Shore](http://www.jamesshore.com/)'s _The Art of Agile Development_.

 [^1]: [James Shore](http://www.jamesshore.com) discusses the resulting increase of time in flow for developers who pair in [this](http://www.jamesshore.com/Agile-Book/pair_programming.html) chapter of his book.